Wall & Door Detection Algorithms for Indoor Mapping Pipelines

 for i in range(len(pts)):

-end = pts[(i + 1) % len(pts)]
+end = tuple(pts[(i + 1) % len(pts)] / ppm)

-merged = unary_union(lines)
+merged = unary_union(lines) # collapse collinear / overlapping runs

-return list(merged.geoms) if hasattr(merged, 'geoms') else [merged]
+segments = list(merged.geoms) if hasattr(merged, "geoms") else [merged]

 def detect_door_openings(

-wall_lines: list[LineString],
+wall_lines: List[LineString],

 ppm: float,